 PR plan for pharma

-Here are our 6 steps to implementing a PR plan for pharma.
+Here are our 6 steps to creating a successful PR plan for pharma.

 STEP ONE – Gather background information

-Before you start planning your strategy for the promotion of a new medicine, it is important to gather together the key information you have relating to the product, from discovery right through to licensing, and any case studies that were created.
-Use this information to collate a comprehensive overview of all information about the drug including the research, development stages, and results into a targeted and compelling story idea.
+Before you start planning your strategy for the promotion of a new product, it is important to gather together the key information you have relating to the product, from discovery right through to licensing, and any case studies that were created.
+Use this information to transform a comprehensive overview of all information about the drug including the research, development stages, and results into a targeted and compelling story idea.

 There should also be details of the interested parties such as stakeholders, rights groups, government departments, lobbyists, organisations/institutions, Government (local and national), industry representatives, health care providers, health ministers, and any others.
 This NHS document shows how to identify and analyse stakeholders and talks about the ‘9Cs’ which are:

 - Commissioners: those who pay the organisation to do things

 - Customers: those who acquire and use the organisation’s products

 - Collaborators: those with whom the organisation works to develop and deliver products

 - Contributors: those from whom the organisation acquires content for products